memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/translators/nx_translator.md

 def get_instance()
 ```

-Creates Networx instance of the graph from the data residing inside Memgraph.
-Since Networkx doesn&#x27;t support labels in a way Memgraph does, labels
+Creates NetworkX instance of the graph from the data residing inside Memgraph.
+Since NetworkX doesn&#x27;t support labels in a way Memgraph does, labels
 are encoded as a node and edge properties.